 After an earnings gap, the pre-market high/low and the previous day's high/low become critical support and resistance levels.
-The bot uses these to time its entries.
+Master these levels to time your entries perfectly.

 Answer a few questions about your current gap scenario to get a personalized trading strategy recommendation: